Jamie Drummond (rugby union)

 Jamie Drummond (born 9 December 1999) is a Scottish rugby union player.
-He plays as a Hooker for Glasgow Warriors and Ayrshire Bulls.
-He previously played for London Scottish, Marr and Cumnock.
+He plays as a Hooker for Ayrshire Bulls.
+He previously played for Glasgow Warriors, London Scottish, Marr and Cumnock.

 Rugby Union career

 Amateur career

 He originally played for Cumnock RFC.

 He joined Marr RFC in 2018.

 Professional career

 He was given a place in the Scottish Rugby Academy for the 2021–22 season and assigned to Glasgow Warriors.

 He was also assigned to Ayrshire Bulls and played for them in the Super 6.

 He played for Ayrshire Bulls against Glasgow Warriors in the 2 September 2022 match at Inverness.
 It was a tight match but Warriors edged the victory 22 - 17.

 He was loaned out to London Scottish in November 2022.
 While with London Scottish, he also trained with Harlequins.

 He made his competitive debut for the Exiles in the RFU Championship match against Doncaster Knights on 10 December 2022.

 He returned to join the Warriors squad on 12 December 2022, ahead of their European Challenge Cup match against USA Perpignan.

+He was named again in the 2023 Ayrshire Bulls squad for the Super Series Championship.